Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Bayesian optimization of hyperparameters

 Figure \ref{fig:BOearlyStop} illustrates the early stopping part of BOOP in a toy example.
-The upper left graph illustrates the situation at the first BOOP iteration.
-The black lines show the true unknown function.
-The three red dots denote initial evaluations and the large green dot is the fourth evaluation obtained by $N=4$ MCMC iterations.
-The inferred Gaussian process posterior for $f$ based on these four evaluations are plotted as mean $\hat{m}(\mathbf{x})$ (blue line) and 95\% posterior intervals (pink shaded area).
-We can see that the 95\% posterior interval at the current $\mathbf{x}$ includes $f_{max}^{(1)}$ (dotted red line), the highest function value observed so far and it therefore worthwhile to increase the number of MCMC iterations for this $\mathbf{x}$.
-Moving one graph to the right we see that after $N=6$ MCMC iterations the 95\% posterior interval still includes $f_{max}^{(1)}$, and we move one more graph to the right for $N=8$ iterations.
+The first row illustrates the first BOOP iteration and the columns show increasingly larger MCMC sample sizes ($G$).
+We can see that the 95\% posterior interval after $G=10$ MCMC draws at the current $\mathbf{x}$ includes $f_{max}^{(1)}$ (dotted orange line), the highest posterior mean of the function values observed so far; it therefore worthwhile to increase the number of simulations for this $\mathbf{x}$.
+Moving one graph to the right we see that after $G=20$ simulations the 95\% posterior interval still includes $f_{max}^{(1)}$, and we move one more graph to the right for $G=50$.
 Here we conclude that the sampled point is almost certainly not an improvement and we move on to a new evaluation point.
-The new evaluation point is found by maximizing the BOOP-EI acquisition function in (\ref{eq:earlyStoppingRule}) with updated effort prediction function $\hat{G}(\boldsymbol{z})$ in Equation \ref{eq:effortPrediction} and is depicted by the green dot in leftmost graph in the second row of Figure \ref{fig:BOearlyStop}.
-Following the progress in the second row, we see that it takes only N=6 samples to conclude that the function value is almost certainly lower than the current maximum at the second BO iteration.
-Finally, in the third row, we can see that the point is sampled with high variance at the beginning, but as we increase $N$ it becomes clear that this $\mathbf{x}$ is indeed is an improvement.
+The new evaluation point is found by maximizing the BOOP-EI acquisition function in (\ref{eq:earlyStoppingRule}) with updated effort prediction function $\hat{G}(\boldsymbol{z})$ in Equation \ref{eq:effortPrediction} and is depicted by the violet dot in leftmost graph in the second row of Figure \ref{fig:BOearlyStop}.
+Following the progress in the second row, we see that it takes only $G=20$ samples to conclude that the function value is almost certainly lower than the current maximum of the posterior mean at the second BO iteration.
+Finally, in the third row, we can see that the point is sampled with high variance at the beginning, but as we increase $G$ it becomes clear that this $\mathbf{x}$ is indeed an improvement.